 For some of us, this is a somewhat usual occurrence anyway, due to the prevalence of toxic laundry products blowing out of dryer vents everywhere, but during summer, things can get so much worse!

 The heat makes many chemicals more volatile, and where do they off-gas?
-Why, into the air we breathe…
+Into the air we breathe…

 Here are just some of the things that affect summer air quality: